mikejoh/serverless-bookstore/README.md

 ```
 aws configure --profile terraform
 ```
 4. Run `make aws-lambda-build` in the `books/` directory to compile a binary and create the needed zip-file.
-The zip-file must be present when running `terraform` in a later step!
+The zip-file must be present when running `terraform` in the next step!
 5. Now run the following `terraform` commands in root of this repository:
 ```
 terraform validate